joeltaydy/MayhemFive/README.md

 ## Acknowledgments

 Team Thunderhead Monkeys created Cloudtopus as a SMU School of Information Systems Final Year Project.

 This would not have been possible without the mentorship and ideation of:

- Professor Rafael J. Barros
+* Professor Rafael J. Barros
-  Singapore Management University
-  Senior Lecturer of Information Systems
+   Singapore Management University, Senior Lecturer of Information Systems
-  Coordinator, BSc (IS) Digital Business Solutioning Track